Login

 There is also a second offence aimed at catching organisations whose activities are carried out in such a way that if a gross breach of a duty of care owed by that care provider occurs, which in turn enables the ill-treatment or wilful neglect to take place, the organisation can be charged with an offence.
 This offence can only be committed by a company or an unincorporated organisation.
 It could include however, not only care agencies but NHS trusts and GP surgeries, for example, although local authorities are exempt from prosecution under the new laws.

-Why have s20 and s21 offences been introduced?
+Why have s20 and s21 offences?

 Following the Stafford Hospital and Winterbourne View scandals in the late 2000s, it was recognised that the protections for vulnerable people receiving health or social care were not nearly strong enough.
 Parliament has tried to close that gap in protection by creating these new criminal offences.

-Will the new criminal penalties for carers stop abuse?
+Do criminal penalties for carers stop abuse?

-Organisations will need to make sure they can show through their records and policies that they have done everything reasonably possible to avoid neglect and mistreatment of vulnerable people in their care.
+Organisations need to make sure they can show through their records and policies that they have done everything reasonably possible to avoid neglect and mistreatment of vulnerable people in their care.